jstndhouk/CommentsPage/README.md

 * Make the page look a little prettier with some fancy CSS :)

 * Finish a jest test for the creation of a comment.

+* Error Handling:  Giving the user an alert if either the name or the message are not entered.

+* Creating a log-in which would take a username and password (that would both be validated, and the password encrypted) so that a user can get emails when comments are posted.

 ## Review
 To review the code, please go to the [Repository](https://github.com/jstndhouk/CommentsPage).